pdaether/LAMP-CentOS-with-Vagrant/README.md

 ## Overview

-I put together this configuration to get up a full LAMP enviroment based on CentOS.
+I put together this configuration to get up a full LAMP environment based on CentOS.
 So you get a CentOS-VM with

 * Apache